feast-dev/feast-workshop/module_0/README.md

 ```

 ### Step 2: Fetch features for batch scoring (method 2)
-You can also not have a `feature_store.yaml` and directly instantiate it in Python.
+You can also not have a `feature_store.yaml` and directly instantiate a `RepoConfig` object in Python (which is the in memory representation of the contents of `feature_store.yaml`).
 See the `module_0/client_no_yaml` directory for an example of this.
 The output of `python test_fetch.py` will be identical to the previous step.

 A quick snippet of the code:
 ```python